7574-sistemas-distribuidos/apache-beam-example/java-direct-and-flink-runner/README.md

 ## Code
 First of all, we need to compile the code.
 You can use the **java** docker image for that purpose:
-* docker run -ti -v $(pwd)/pipeline/:/src maven:3.5.3-jdk-8 bash
+* cd pipeline && ./run\_development.sh

 once in the container:

-* cd /src
-* mvn clean package -Pflink-runner
+* cd /pipeline && mvn package -Pflink-runner

 Now, the **pipeline/target** folder will contain a **jar** file with the ar.uba.fi.beam.WordCount in a lean and bundled version.
 The bundled version will be required within the Runners in order to have all the java dependencies in place to instanciate the job.

 ## Flink runner
-We'll need to start a Flink server including Job and Task managers.
+We'll need to start a Flink runner system including Job and Task managers.
 The Job manager will provide a Flink Dashboard which will accept the **jar** bundle to launch the Job.
 The Task managers are slaves which allows horizontal scalability for job running.
-* cd docker
+* cd runner && ./run\_runner.sh
-* docker-compose up

-or:

-* docker-compose up --scale taskmanager=3

-or:

-* docker-compose up
-* docker-compose scale taskmanager=3

 Then, we can upload the Job code:
 * Go to http://localhost:8081